Image credit: freepikSource

 1. Prioritize your mental health

-Our article on 'Why You Should Take a Step Back' talks about stepping away from your business when the grind starts to take over the passion.
+When the grind starts to take over the passion its time to consider stepping away from your business when the grind starts to take over the passion.
 This isn’t giving up, instead, it’s a chance to regroup and recalibrate, creating healthy boundaries for yourself with work.